 The best affordable luxury riads in Marrakech

 We love Marrakech.
-It’s a city that entices and enchants all who visit, and we are happy to admit we fell under her spell many years ago.
+It’s a city that entices and enchants all who visit, and we’re happy to admit we fell under her spell many years ago.
 It’s the one place we return to again and again, and whilst we do try to stay at different places each visit, there are some that we rate amongst the best luxury riads in Marrakech.
 Yes you could stay in a hotel in the new town, or a glamorous resort in the Palmeraie area outside the city walls.
 Yet for a true experience of what Marrakech is really like, you need to stay in a riad in the medina – the old part of the city.

 La Maison Arabe is a high end luxury riad in Marrakech with bags of charm and no pretension.
 It was the first riad hotel and restaurant in the city, and has a history second to none.
 The service is like you’d find in any 5* hotel around the world yet somehow far more personal.
 It may be one of the finest hotels in the country, but they haven’t let it go to their heads!
+There are an incredible range of rooms and suites here, something for everyone, and we love all the little lounges and secret spaces tucked away in this large but discreet complex.
+The long pool is the centre piece for the restaurant, and at night the place comes alive with Moroccan lanterns, local musicians, and wafts of cinnamon and spice from the kitchen.
+If you’re looking for enchantment, this is it!
+They also have a country club out in the suburbs of the city, which is a wonderful place to spend the day, exploring the gardens or swimming a few lengths in the enormous pool.

 Best for: discerning travellers who want some of the best bragging rights in the city.